commanded/commanded/guides/Commands.md

 :ok = ExampleRouter.dispatch(command, causation_id: UUID.uuid4(), correlation_id: UUID.uuid4())
 ```

-When dispatching a command in an event handler, you should copying these values from the event your are processing:
+When dispatching a command in an event handler, you should copy these values from the event your are processing:

 ```elixir
 defmodule ExampleHandler do